-- While slightly below the provincial average, our completion rates are improving and we have narrowed the gap between the province and the district from 10% to 6% over the last five years. - All district efforts, K-12, are focused on all students achieving a BC Certificate of Graduation/ Completion and can be examined in the 2021/2022 District Review Story. - Implementation of English First Peoples 10 for all students. - Create Indigenous-focused BAA courses to provide additional options for students to pursue courses that they are interested in. - Continue to expand outdoor education opportunities through professional development and certification for teachers. - Goal of having 100% of grade students earn a full 32 credits during their first year in the graduation program.
-This will ensure more students enter grade 11 and 12 on a solid pathway to graduation. - Focus on successful key transitions: Pre k Program, Welcome to Kindergarten, Gr 3 to Gr 4 reading, Gr 7 to Gr 8, Gr 9 to Graduation Program - Early years reading intervention
+- While slightly below the provincial average, our completion rates are improving and we have narrowed the gap between the province and the district from 10% to 6% over the last five years. - All district efforts, K-12, are focused on all students achieving a BC Certificate of Graduation/ Completion and can be examined in the 2021/2022 District Review Story. - Implementation of English First Peoples 10 for all students - Create Indigenous-focused BAA courses to provide additional options for students to pursue courses that they are interested in - Continue to expand outdoor education opportunities through professional development and certification for teachers - Goal of having 100% of grade 10 students earn a full 32 credits during their first year in the graduation program.
+This will ensure more students enter grade 11 and 12 on a solid pathway to graduation. - Focus on successful key transitions: Pre-K Program, Welcome to Kindergarten, Grade 3 to Grade 4 reading, Grade 7 to Grade 8, Grade 9 to Graduation Program. - Continue to work with focus schools and the early years reading intervention.